AhmedHelalAhmed/order-system/README.md

 - ```docker-compose run artisan queue:work``` For worker to run and execute listener
 - ```docker-compose run artisan test``` To run tests

+## Docker containers
+- artisan: to run artisan commands
+- composer: to run composer commands
+- database server: mariadb database server
+- mailhog: for testing and reviewing emails
+- php: required for webserver to work with php
+- phpmyadmin: ui for database
+- redis: in-memory database use here as queue driver
+- webserver: nginx

 ## Commands without docker
 - Clone the project
 - ``` cp .env.example .env ```